Phil Radford: Leading Greenpeace USA

-In 2009, at the age of 33, Radford was selected as the youngest ever executive director of Greenpeace.
-Radford's tenure at Greenpeace USA is best known for convincing over 100 corporations to change their environmental practices; exposing the anti-environmental influence of the Koch Brothers, making them a household name; increasing the organization's net income by 80%; launching the organization's grassroots organizing and significantly growing the canvass programs; and serving as a founder of the Democracy Initiative, a national coalition of major unions, environmental groups, civil rights and government reform organizations working for universal voter registration, to get money out of politics, and to reform Senate rules.
+In 2009, at the age of 33, Radford was selected as the youngest executive director of Greenpeace.
+During his tenure at Greenpeace USA, Radford collaborated with over 100 corporations to improve their environmental practices, focusing on joint efforts to enhance sustainability and corporate responsibility., increasing the organization's net income by 80%; launching the organization's grassroots organizing and significantly growing the canvass programs; and serving as a founder of the Democracy Initiative, a coalition aiming to promote democratic participation and transparency, working across various sectors to support universal voter registration and campaign finance reform.
 In September 2013, Radford announced that he would step down on April 30, 2014, once he had completed five years of service as executive director.

 New York Times reporter Andrew Revkin referred to a Greenpeace campaign during Radford's tenure as "Activism at Its Best."

 Ben Jealous, former president and chief executive officer of the NAACP as well as co-founder of the Democracy Initiative with Radford, described Radford at the helm of Greenpeace as "a modern movement building giant.
 He has built powerful diverse coalitions to bolster the fights for the environment and voting rights.
 In the process he has shown himself to be unmatched in mobilizing everyday people to fund their movements directly."
 Environmental leader Bill McKibben stated: "During Radford's tenure, Greenpeace has been helping the whole environmental movement shift back towards its roots: local, connected, tough."

 Before becoming executive director of Greenpeace USA, Radford served as the director of the organization's Grassroots Program.
 In that capacity, he directed and significantly grew the organization's street canvass and launched and directed the door-to-door canvasses, online-to-offline organizing team, social media team, the Greenpeace Student Network, and the Greenpeace Semester.
 Under Radford, the street and door-to-door canvassing programs grew to include nearly 400 canvassers in almost 20 cities across the country and was responsible for doubling the organization's budget.

-Progressive Power Lab
+PPL

-After leaving Greenpeace, Radford launched Progressive Power Lab, which starts and manages organizations that work to move millions of dollars and people into progressive causes.
-Through Progressive Power Lab, Radford launched the Progressive Multiplier Fund, Membership Drive, a Salesforce App developer which built Apps including The Field, and Champion.us, a donor advisor firm for small donors focused on democracy and climate change.
+After leaving Greenpeace, Radford launched PPL, which starts and manages organizations that work to move millions of dollars and people into charitable causes.
+Through PPL, Radford launched the Progressive Multiplier Fund, Membership Drive, a Salesforce App developer which built Apps including The Field, and Champion.us, a donor advisor firm for small donors focused on democracy and conservation issues.